January 2017 Edition

 Making and keeping friends can be hard for everyone, but it can be a special challenge for teens with autism.
 In this 14-week program involving both teens and their parents, teens will learn how to enter and exit conversations, choose appropriate friends, handle teasing and bullying, and use electronic communications safely.
 Parents will learn how to coach and support their teen.
 Research has demonstrated positive outcomes for PEERS’ participants.

-Academic skills at Grade 6 or higher; verbal abilities to handle fast-paced instruction; and motivation to attend.
+Prerequisites: Academic skills at Grade 6 or higher; verbal abilities to handle fast-paced instruction; and motivation to attend.
 An initial screening assessment will be conducted to ensure appropriateness of program application.

 Dates: Session 1 – Wednesdays, September 14 to December 14, 2016